Engineering & Science

 The College of Engineering & Science offers courses, conducts research, provides research training and participates in knowledge transfer.

 Our courses are designed to ensure you graduate industry-ready with an understanding of economic environmental and social issues.

-We offer programs in postgraduate coursework and research – so you can pursue a career in an area of high demand, or study in a field you're passionate about.
+We offer programs in undergraduate areas as well as postgraduate coursework and research – so you can pursue a career in an area of high demand, or study in a field you're passionate about.

 In 'Engineering & Science':

-Courses we offerWe offers courses in engineering, science and information technology at all levels - short courses, vocational education, undergraduate, postgraduate and research.
+Courses we offerWe offers courses in engineering, science and information technology at undergraduate, postgraduate and research levels.